doyzfin/TwoxOne-FrontEnd/README.md

 ## About The Project

-Frendly Interface for All user
+Frendly Interface for All user, and no need to queue when buying tickets.
+Enjoy watching

 ## Built With